80 Unique Facts About Utah

 The Utah State Capitol in Salt Lake City

-• In 1966, construction of the Glen Canyon Dam in Arizona was completed, creating Lake Powell, which is mostly in Utah.
+69. In 1966, the construction of the Glen Canyon Dam in Arizona was completed, creating Lake Powell, which is mostly in Utah.

 Expansive view of Lake Powell in Utah